Stealthyunic0rn/Forensics/Writeup/Cridex.md

 Vaddump allowed me to furuter analyze the memory regions of both processes. to see if the malware was using certain commands.
-We used the  **strings** command to view human readable characters in our .dmp file.
+Using the  **strings** command to view human readable characters in our .dmp file.
 We can see certain API calls were used to inject the payload.
 VirtualAllocEx reserves, commits, or changes the state of a region of memory within the virtual address space of a specified process.
 WriteProcessMemory writes data to an area of memory in a specified process.
 The new malicious thread of execution was spawned via CreateRemoteThread.

           strings explorer.exe.23dea70.0x01460000-0x01480fff.dmp